NAKSEUNGCHOI/Serial-Communcation/README.md

 ## License

-This project is licensed under Nakseung Choi and Cody Birkland - see the LICENSE.md file for details
+This project is licensed under Nakseung Choi- see the LICENSE.md file for details